 Cost – important factor?

-This year, 2016, is looking to be a great year for ski design with some of the best all-mountain skis for men I have ever seen in my 12 years on snow and we have ranked our favourite ten for all you guys who love your all-mountain skis.
+This year, 2017, is looking to be a great year for ski design with some of the best all-mountain skis for men I have ever seen in my 12 years on snow and we have ranked our favorite ten for all you guys who love your all-mountain skis.

 Crossing over the line in tenth is the classic Volkl Mantra

 These skis have been on the market longer than Bode has!
 At 98mm underfoot they ride powder as if it were clouds.
 Most at home in powder and off-piste, these wide all-mountain skis will take you anywhere!
 They are one of the most reliable, powerful and playful skis on the market.
 Perfect in a GS-size turn thanks to a 15.8m turning radius, I am yet to find a skier who cannot fall in love with the Mantras.

 Next up, in ninth is another set of Volkls, Volkl Kendos

 Rather similar to the Mantras in that they have been around a while, as a matter of fact, their design was so popular Volkl didn’t even change it this year.
 At 89mm underfoot they will carve on the groomers and float like air in powder, thanks to some great tip rocker.
 Great when off-piste.
 They carve like demons!
 Probably due to their full sidewall construction and the metal plate to help drive through the turn, meaning even advanced skiers can really make the most of the Mantras.

 Coming up, in position eight is Head Rev